Table of Contents

 Prince Edward Island | Workplace Skills Training (PEI) |

-These links provide direct access to each provincial or territorial job grant or training program that can help businesses and organizations secure funding for employee training, including sensory-friendly training.
+Moreover, these links provide direct access to each provincial or territorial job grant or training program that can help businesses and organizations secure funding for employee training, including sensory-friendly training.
 In fact, many or ouf clients have successfully used this funding to receive Sensory Friendly Solutions’ training, custom training, or certification, ensuring their environments are inclusive and accessible for all.

 Beyond Grants: Alternative Ways to Fund Your Accessibility Projects